n400/temp/README.txt

-This is a temporary portfolio until I get something more seriou coded.
+This is a temporary portfolio until I get something more serious coded.
 Below is the original readme from the template I used. -n400

 ===============